Proceeds of crime policy

 In considering the need for utilising the powers under POCA, we have taken account of:

-- its contribution to local crime and disorder strategies and other corporate priorities
+- the contribution to local crime and disorder strategies and other corporate priorities

 - the need to consider pre-conviction orders as part of the prosecution process in connection with money laundering investigations and the need to consider post-conviction orders as part of confiscation investigations

-- its role in tackling ‘lifestyle criminals’ such as those who commit fraud, counterfeiters, persistent rogue traders and those who have benefitted financially from their crimes
+- the disruption and investigation of ‘lifestyle criminals’ such as those who commit fraud, counterfeiters, persistent rogue traders and those who have benefitted financially from their crimes

-- its potential to raise the profile of the service
+- the potential to raise the profile of the service

 - the need to ensure that crime doesn’t pay and is seen not to pay